Free Assessment

 ✓ RYT-200 Yoga Instructor

-✓ Advanced training through Yoga Medicine (in progress)
+✓ Additional training through Yoga Medicine in Burnout Resilience and Menopause

 ✓ 26 credits toward DNP in integrative health and healing (withdrawn)